The Rugby Championship

 The Rugby Championship, formerly known as the Tri Nations Series (1996–2011), (Note: In 2020, with the tournament being hosted in Australia following COVID-19 pandemic issues, South Africa had withdrawn.
-The tournament continued with the remaining three teams (Argentina, Australia, New Zealand) as the "Tri-Nations Series".) is an international rugby union competition contested annually by Argentina, Australia, New Zealand, and South Africa.
-These are traditionally the four highest ranked national teams in the Southern Hemisphere; the Six Nations is a similar tournament in the Northern Hemisphere.
+The tournament continued with the remaining three teams (Argentina, Australia, New Zealand) as the "Tri-Nations Series".) is an international rugby union competition contested by Argentina, Australia, New Zealand, and South Africa.
+These are traditionally the four highest-ranked national teams in the Southern Hemisphere.

-The competition is administered by SANZAAR, a consortium consisting of four national governing bodies: the South African Rugby Union, New Zealand Rugby Union, Rugby Australia and the Argentine Rugby Union.
-The inaugural Tri Nations tournament was in 1996, and was won by New Zealand.
+The competition is administered by SANZAAR, a consortium consisting of four national governing bodies: the South African Rugby Union (SARU), New Zealand Rugby (NZR), Rugby Australia (RA) and the Argentine Rugby Union (UAR).
+The inaugural Tri Nations Series tournament was in 1996, and was won by New Zealand.
 South Africa won their first title in 1998, and Australia their first in 2000.
-Following the last Tri Nations tournament in 2011, New Zealand had won ten championships, with South Africa and Australia on three titles each.
+Following the last Tri Nations Series tournament in 2011, New Zealand had won ten championships, with South Africa and Australia on three titles each.
 The first Rugby Championship was won by New Zealand, who won all six of their matches.

-New Zealand, South Africa and Australia have frequently been ranked among the top rugby nations.
-South Africa has won the Rugby World Cup four times, followed by New Zealand with three, and Australia twice, accounting for nine of the ten Cups.

 History

 Foundation

 Australia and New Zealand first played each other in 1903.
 South Africa toured both nations in 1921 but there was never any formal competition between these teams, unlike the Home Nations (now known as the Six Nations Championship) in the Northern Hemisphere and the three nations only met sporadically.

 In the 1930s, Australia and New Zealand started contesting the Bledisloe Cup during rugby tours between the two countries.

-The final acceptance of professionalism in rugby union launched the Tri Nations concept - nearing the completion of the 1995 Rugby World Cup, multimillion-pound negotiations between the South African, New Zealand and Australian unions took place to form SANZAR.
+The final acceptance of professionalism in rugby union launched the Tri Nations concept, nearing the completion of the 1995 Rugby World Cup, multimillion-pound negotiations between the South African, New Zealand and Australian unions took place to form SANZAR.
 The new union soon announced a ten-year deal worth £360 million.
 The competition was established to create an equivalent to the Five Nations in Europe.

 In 2012, this competition was extended to include Argentina, a country whose impressive performances in international games (especially in reaching the third place in the 2007 Rugby World Cup) was deemed to merit inclusion in the competition.
-As a result of the expansion to four teams, the tournament was renamed The Rugby Championship.
+As a result of the expansion to four teams, the tournament was renamed the Rugby Championship.